adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 and EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, to transfer the data.

-We are an international company, headquartered in Japan.
+We are an international company headquartered in Japan.
-We also work with third party service providers in different countries
+We also work or may work with third party service providers in different countries
 (for example, cloud providers, web hosting, helpdesk software providers, payment processors).